oroz28/TAI_DeFoG_Submission/README.md

 ## Modifications to the Original DeFoG Code

 As already mentioned, our entire project is based on the **DeFoG paper** and its official implementation.
-To adapt the framework to our experiments and to incorporate new evaluation procedures, sampling strategies, and fixes, we modified several parts of the original source code.
+To adapt the framework to our experiments and to incorporate new evaluation procedures, sampling strategies, and fixed nodes during sampling, we modified several parts of the original source code.

 To make our changes easy to identify, **every addition or correction is enclosed between special hashtag markers (`### OUR CODE START` / `### OUR CODE END`)** across all edited files.
 This allows any user to quickly locate and inspect the exact modifications introduced during the project.